3 ways to add numbered headings to your Confluence pages

 - An all-in-one bundle of macros to structure and style your Confluence pages

-- Macros thoughtfully designed to work together
+- Macros that are thoughtfully designed to work together

-Is Content Formatting Macros for Confluence right for you?
+Is Mosaic right for you?

-Content Formatting Macros for Confluence give you the power to style and organise your Confluence pages.
+Mosaic gives you the power to style and organise your Confluence pages.
+You should consider this add-on if:

-- You want to add more company branding to your Confluence pages
+- You want to add more company branding to your Confluence pages.

-- You'd prefer to invest in a bundle instead of many separate macros to save money
+- You'd prefer to invest in a bundle instead of many separate macros to save money.

-- You want to make your content more engaging and accessible
+- You want to make your content more engaging and accessible.

 Ready to make your content more user-friendly?